 The Megalopolis Saxophone Orchestra:

 As defined by Gottman in his study "Megalopolis or the Urbanization of the Northeastern Seaboard," (1957) the aim of the Megalopolis Saxophone Orchestra (MSO) is to bring together high-caliber musicians from Boston, New York City, and surrounding metropolitan areas.
-Utilizing this diverse group of artists, audiences will gain an awareness of the saxophone orchestra's unique instrumentation, repertoire, and history since the nineteenth century through performances, lectures, and outreach events.
+Utilizing this diverse group of artists, the MSO connects audiences with the saxophone orchestra's unique instrumentation, repertoire, and history since the nineteenth century through performances, lectures, and outreach events.

 The MSO gave its inaugural concert at the Dana Hall School of Music on April 9th, 2017.
 On top of exploring traditional repertoire for saxophone orchestra, this concert included the world premiere of a new work by Alex Burtzos, as well as the Massachusetts premiere of Edmund Jolliffe's Breathe for ten saxophones and piano with pianist Chelsea Whitaker.
 The Megalopolis Saxophone Orchestra received funding for this inaugural concert through a generous grant from New England Conservatory.